Gavin-Persad/predictions/plan.md

 -
 - George cup - bye vs bye both show as progressed, fixture should be hidden if no players involved.✅ -
-- Profile Settings - Delete account button needs to be added back -
-- all game lists - not working off of time, but off of date, this means host has to wait until midnight on the day of the last fixture to update the scores.
-I will need to ensure all logic is run through the utils/gameWeekStatus file for conformity and have this run on time rather than date.

--

 24. Prepare for beta testing✅